LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

       )
    ?>

-For more information on creating and compiling LassoApps, be sure to read the :ref:`lassoapps` chapter in the Operations Guide.
+For more information on creating and compiling LassoApps, see the :ref:`lassoapps` chapter.

 .. _frameworks available: http://www.lassosoft.com/Lasso-frameworks